-If a user who's subject to a hold deletes data, it's removed from the user's view, but the data is preserved in Vault.
-As long as the hold is in place, you can search and export that data.
+If a user who's subject to a hold deletes items in Drive and empties the Trash, the items are removed from the user's view, but the items are still available to Vault.
+As long as the hold is in place, you can search and export all items.

-For more information about holds, see the holds FAQ.Files on hold are visible to users
+For more information about holds, see the holds FAQ.Holds apply only to items created by users in your organization

 When you create a hold, files covered by the hold will remain visible to the user, even if a retention rule should have removed the files from that user's view.